Real Valladolid: Ronaldo Nazário era (2018–2025)

+During the winter transfer window, new players were brought in to elevate the team's performance, but injuries hindered the contribution of some players.
+Paulo Pezzolano replaced Pacheta as the coach after the team conceded six goals in a single match.
+Despite Pezzolano's efforts, the team's irregular form persisted.
+In the final matchday, playing at home against Getafe, Valladolid was relegated, marking their fifth relegation in two decades, making them the most relegated team in the 21st century.

+The day after relegation, President Ronaldo confirmed Pezzolano as the coach for the 2023–24 season.
+Just days before the new season's start, Fran Sánchez was dismissed, and Domingo Catoira took over as the sporting director.
+The fans' dissatisfaction with these changes, along with concerns about the team's direction and squad changes, were evident during the Trofeo Ciudad de Valladolid, with strong protests against the club's leadership, including chants calling for Ronaldo's departure.

+The 24 April 2025, after the defeat vs. Betis, it was relegated to Second Division (La Liga 2).

+On 23 May 2025, the club announced that Ronaldo agreed to selling the controlling stake to a group of investors.

+Grupo Ignite era (2025–present)

+On 1 July 2025, Víctor Orta was named Sporting Director.

 Stadium

-Real Valladolid play at the 26,421-capacity Estadio Nuevo José Zorrilla, finished in 1982 to replace the previous stadium of the same name which had stood since 1940(increased it’s capacity from 27,846).
+Real Valladolid play at the 26,421-capacity Estadio Nuevo José Zorrilla, finished in 1982 to replace the previous stadium of the same name which had stood since 1940(increased its capacity from 27,846).
 Both grounds are named after José Zorrilla y Moral, a 19th-century poet from the city.
 After opening for the club on 20 February 1982, it hosted the Copa del Rey Final on 13 April of that year, and then three Group D matches at the 1982 FIFA World Cup.
 The venue is owned by the Ayuntamiento de Valladolid.

 In 2010, it was announced that there were plans to expand the stadium to 40,000 spectators.
 This project was known as Valladolid Arena [baʎaˈðolið aˈɾena], but was contingent on Spain winning the right to host the 2018 FIFA World cup.

 Season to season

 The following list shows Valladolid's record as well as all the presidents and coaches for every season since its foundation in 1929.
 All presidents and coaches are Spanish unless otherwise noted.